(A pdf version of this policy is available for download here)

 Letter of Condolence

 It is usual, in the case of the death of a member of the royal family, for letters to be sent to the Private Secretary of the deceased, asking that condolences be passed to the next of kin and other members of the family (except in the case of the Sovereigns deaths, in which case they should be sent to the new Sovereigns Private Secretary asking that condolences be passed on to the new Sovereign).
-In each case, one official letter of condolence will be sent on behalf of the Parish Council by the Clerk.
+In each case, one official letter of condolence on headed paper will be sent on behalf of the Parish Council by the Clerk and signed by the Chairman.

 Portrait